Walking down Amsterdam’s streets

 After the Flowers market, it’s time for a boat trip.
 This is very very very touristic attracation, but it’s the only way to admire the unique architecture of the city.
 You’ll need at least one hour.
 The boat tours meeting point is at the Dam sqaure, not far away from the Central station.
 On the same street, you’ll see the Heineken Experience, the Sex Museum and Madame Tussauds.
 Give them a try if you have time.

-After the boat trip, it’s time for the Red Light District and coffee shops (optional).
+After the boat trip, it’s time for the Red Light District and coffee shops (coffee shops are optional depending on your preferences).
 From the boat trip meeting point you take one of the bridges and you’ll arrive at the Red Light District.
 It’s packed of tourists, coffee shops and thematically related museums (Prostitution museum for example).

 After the Red Light District it’s time to go back to the Amsterdam Central Station (if you do not stay in Amsterdam).